winterpetrichor/SSSSS/README.md

 ## TLDR
 Uses SSS and a password to create encrypted files, only useful for decryption if the minimum shares (defined by you in the encryption step) is available, along with your password.

+## THIS SOFTWARE IS IN ALPHA, TESTING IS WELCOME, BUT USE AT YOUR OWN RISK

 ## Pitch